skanatek/skanatek.github.io/_includes/introductory-task-page-top.md

 1. The working and communication language of this introductory task is English (including the interview), if not specified otherwise.

 2. The internship process is very well documented.
-Please, make sure that you have read this document thoroughly (including all the links, footnotes and references) before sending any questions to introductory.tasks@tunnll.com.
+Please, make sure that you have read this document thoroughly (including all the links, footnotes and references) before sending any questions to info@skanatek.se.

 3. When we talk about deadlines, a “week” means a calendar week, i.e. 7 calendar days.